lmiller1990/design-pattenrns-for-vuejs/RENDER-FUNCTIONS.md

 }
 ```

-If you prefer composition API, you could also do this with `setup`:
+If you prefer Composition API, you could also do this with `setup`:

 ```js
 export const TabContainer = {